Homo: Phylogeny

 A taxonomy of Homo within the great apes is assessed as follows, with Paranthropus and Homo emerging within Australopithecus (shown here cladistically granting Paranthropus, Kenyanthropus, and Homo).
 The exact phylogeny within Australopithecus is still highly controversial.
 Approximate radiation dates of daughter clades are shown in millions of years ago (Mya).
-Graecopithecus, Sahelanthropus, Orrorin, possibly sisters to Australopithecus, are not shown here.
-Note that the naming of groupings is sometimes muddled as often certain groupings are presumed before any cladistic analysis is performed.
+Sahelanthropus and Orrorin, possibly sisters to Australopithecus, are not shown here.
+The naming of groupings is sometimes muddled as often certain groupings are presumed before any cladistic analysis is performed.